ASPHO’s 2017 Online Review Course Can Help You Be Prepared

 Are you planning to take the American Board of Pediatrics (ABP) Subspecialty Certification Examination?
 Do you want to stay current with clinical skills required of pediatric hematology/oncology specialists?

-Affordable, convenient, and available when you need it, this course is designed for physicians planning to take the ABP examination for initial certification in pediatric hematology/oncology, as well as for those preparing for Part 3 of the ABP Program for Maintenance of Certification (MOC) in the Pediatric Subspecialties.
-The course is also beneficial for fellows in training and practitioners who wish to review the established standards of care.
+Affordable, convenient, and available when you need it, this course is designed for physicians planning to take the ABP examination for initial certification in pediatric hematology/oncology and for professionals wanting to maintain current clinical skills required for the specialty.

 The review course includes faculty lectures presented at the Pediatric Hematology/Oncology Review Course, held February 2–5, 2017, in Irving, TX.

 Experts in the field present twenty-six hour long lectures, featuring synchronized audio and slides.
 After registering, (registration closes January 4, 2019), you can log on as many times as you choose until March 29, 2019.
 CME credit is available for each lecture section you successfully complete.
 The online course also includes more than 300 sample test questions, and two slide review sessions on peripheral blood and bone marrow morphology are included as a special bonus!

 "The ASPHO Online Review Course materials were great.
 The online lectures, the questions, and explanations of the right answers provided good preparation for the boards and (almost) painless test-taking.
 Highly recommended!” – Lisa Diller, MD

 U.S. and Canada

 The content in this course represents the audio and PowerPoint lectures as delivered by faculty of the Pediatric Hematology/Oncology Review Course, held February 2-5, 2017, in Irving, Texas.

 Expiration date: March 29, 2019

 Call Member Services to purchase your copy at 847.375.4716.